 - Sprinting will train your nervous system for better coordination.

-- Sprinting will improve your running economy.
+- Sprinting will improve your running economy more than jogging.

 Health Benefits of Sprinting

 Sprinting has many health benefits which can help you be as healthy as possible.
 Some of these benefits include:

-Sprinting has been shown to lower your blood pressure after performing sprint interval training.
+Sprinting has been shown to lower your blood pressure after sprint interval training.
 Sprinting can also reduce blood pressure in youth.
 If more people sprinted regularly, we could improve the health of our society!

 Benefits Of Sprinting Uphill